Increase your house sitting opportunities

 I recommend going a step further than your profile.
 Building a website creates a portfolio for you to include certificates, reviews, bios and a photo gallery, to give HO’s the ability to easily get a better idea of my skills, experience and personality.
 Just include the link to your website in your application.
-There are many free website platforms to chose from.
+There are many free website platforms to chose from like WordPress.

 As we navigate the rest of this turbulent journey, we should remember to see opportunities rather than threats and strengths rather than weaknesses.
 We will prevail and be all the better for our fortitude.

 Anastasia Tyler has recently re-fashioned herself from high school teacher to a digital nomad, renting out her home and taking to the road.
 She works as a freelance writer and photographer as she and her husband wander the world.
 Find out more at https://CoolFooting.com